IrisLin12/STATS507-FA2024/README.md

 # STATS 507 - FA2024

 ## Overview
-This repository contains coursework and projects for STATS 507 at the University of Michigan (Fall 2024), focusing on Data Analysis in Python.
+This repository contains Yitong's coursework and projects for STATS 507 at the University of Michigan (Fall 2024), focusing on Data Analysis in Python.

 ## Scope of STATS 507
 Part 1: Introduction to Python